 are not State Antiquities Landmarks or located within the boundaries

-of a State Antiquities Landmarks, including those also governed by §17.2
+of State Antiquities Landmarks, including those also governed by §17.2

 (f) The Committee shall include the request on the

-agenda of its next scheduled meeting, assuming said meeting happens
+agenda of its next scheduled meeting after the applicable timeline

 (g) The Committee may choose to take public testimony